Gkbinqi/CS106L/notes/lec02.md

 ```

 ### Struct
-**struct**: a group of named variables each with their own type.
+> A group of named variables each with their own type.
 A way to bundle different types together

 ```
 struct Student {
 	string name; // these are called fields